Oregon

 From January through April, the rivers surrounding the greater Tillamook Bay region on the Northern Oregon coast transform into some of the most productive and seductive winter steelhead rivers in North America.
 Structurally they are a "swing" fisherman’s paradise and the quarry is almost always sea bright, wild, and willing to chase a well swung fly.

-To complement these rivers and the hearty handsome steelhead they sustain, we have tracked down two of the finest winter steelhead guides in the West, namely Scott O’Donnell and Chris O'Donnell (no relation).
-Not only do they know the intricacies and moods of their local systems, they are also among the most sought after spey casting instructors in the nation.
+To complement these rivers and the hearty handsome steelhead they sustain, we have tracked down the finest winter steelhead guide in the West, namely Scott O’Donnell.
+Not only does he know the intricacies and moods of their local systems, he is also among the most sought after spey casting instructors in the nation.
 Scott's credentials include a lifetime dedicated to chasing anadromous fish, designing the Rio Skagit lines, and recognition as the preferred demonstration caster for Sage Rods.
 For anyone interested in learning the art of spey casting stream side or simply fly fishing some of the finest winter steelhead water we have seen, this is a spectacular venue.

 Fishing Program

-There are a number of excellent rivers on the northern Oregon coast that offer heathly runs of winter steelhead.
-Scott and Chris fly fish all of these systems depending on flows, time of year and preferences.
+There are a number of excellent rivers on the northern Oregon coast that offer healthy runs of winter steelhead.
+Scott fly fishes all of these systems depending on flows, time of year and preferences.
 All are floated and all fly fishing is done while wading.
-Scott and Chris greatly prefer swinging flies with spey rods.
-Both Scott and Chris will provide a custom supply of flies for your use.
+Scott greatly prefers swinging flies with spey rods and will provide a custom supply of flies for your use.

 This is true winter steelhead fishing, and as such, challenging weather conditions with relatively low catch rates are the norm.
 Under good conditions, two “pulls” or takes per person per day would be considered very acceptable.
 On the bright side, the wild coastal steelhead in the region are typically very bright and often large.
 Additionally, the rivers are very well suited to the fly and a great pleasure to fish.